elafargue/wizkers-doc/docs/ins/elecraft-kx3.md

 # Elecraft KX3

 The KX3 instrument plugin gives you pretty extensive rig controller capabilities from your computer.
-The first and foremost feature of this plugin is the reproduction of the KX3 faceplace – you can click on the buttons, nearly everything works:
+The first and foremost feature of this plugin is the reproduction of the KX3 faceplace – you can click on the buttons, nearly everything works.
+But this instrument also support advanced capabilities including complete KXPA100 monitoring and configuration, as well as PX3 support with Screenshots.

 ![KX3 main](img/kx3-main.png)

-What's more, you get access to features that are either not directly supported or a bit involved to work with on the KX3 such as:
+You will also get access to features that are either not directly supported or a bit involved to work with on the KX3 such as:

 * Memory Management
 * Monitoring of KXPA100 health